avatarsdk/metaperson-oculus-unity-sample/README.md

  teethMorphTargets.skinnedMeshRenderer = teethLowerMesh;
 ```

-We provide references to the corresponding skeletal meshes to our OVRLipSyncContextMorphTarget objects.
+We provide references to the corresponding skeletal meshes to our O`VRLipSyncContextMorphTarget` objects.
 Now we're ready to go.

 ## License